The Dunning-Kruger effect probably is real

 format_quartile_plot(ax)

-.
+Well this is very interesting.
+The blue lines corresponds to bias=0 and is identical to the previous simulated experiment.
+However the orange line shows a simulated experiment where all participants systematically overestimate their ability by 1 std, bias=1.
 See how this result is now much closer to the empirically observed data seen in Krugger & Dunning (1999)?
 This suggests that the basic Dunning-Kruger effect is better accounted for by a noise + bias model than a noise only model.

-The green curve corresponds to a situation where all participants systematically under-estimate their ability by 1 std, bias=-1
+The green curve corresponds to a situation where all participants systematically under-estimate their ability by 1 std, bias=-1.

 After building this model, I became aware that I’d touched on an argument made by Burson et al (2006).
 They proposed a noise+bias model akin to the one I have presented.
 They go further in a number of ways however.
 Firstly, they also explore the notion that the estimation noise of one’s subjective ability may increase as one’s true ability decreases.
 This amounts to suggesting that people with low ability have higher uncertainty about their own true ability.
 Secondly, Burson et al (2006) manipulate task difficulty in an attempt to manipulate people’s estimation biases.
 They do in fact empirically find that harder tasks shift the curve downwards, such that the majority of people now underestimate their abilities.
 This is powerful evidence in favour of their noise + bias explanation of the Dunning-Kruger effect.